-- Content being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, antisemitism, radicalisation and extremism - Contact being subjected to harmful online interaction with other users, such as peer-to-peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes

-- Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and seminudes and/or pornography), sharing other explicit images and online bullying; and - Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams

-To meet our aims and address the risks above we will:

-- Educate pupils about online safety as part of our curriculum.
-For example: - O The safe use of social media, the internet and technology - Keeping personal information private - O How to recognise unacceptable behaviour online - O How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.
+- Content being exposed to illegal, inappropriate or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, antisemitism, radicalisation and extremism - Contact being subjected to harmful online interaction with other users, such as peer-to-peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - Conduct personal online behaviour that increases the likelihood of, or causes, harm, such as making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and - Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams - 13.3.2.
+To meet our aims and address the risks above we will: - Educate pupils about online safety as part of our curriculum.
+For example: - The safe use of social media, the internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.
 All staff members will receive refresher training at least each academic year - Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
-We will also share clear procedures with them so they know how to raise concerns about online safety - Make parents aware of the expectations of remote learning, be clear what children are being asked to do online including the sites they will need to access and how the school will interact with them online - Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, for example that: - O Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present - Staff will not take pictures or recordings of pupils on their personal phones or cameras - Staff have clear guidelines on acceptable communication with pupils online - Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology - Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems - Carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community
+We will also share clear procedures with them so they know how to raise concerns about online safety - Make parents aware of the expectations of remote learning, be clear what children are being asked to do online including the sites they will need to access and how the school/academy will interact with them online. - Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, for example that: - Staff are allowed to bring their personal phones to the school/academy for their own use, but will limit such use to non-contact time when pupils are not present - Staff will not take pictures or recordings of pupils on their personal phones or cameras - Staff have clear guidelines on acceptable communication with pupils online - Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet on the school/academy premises, use of the school/academy's ICT systems and use of their mobile and smart technology - Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - Put in place appropriate and robust filtering and monitoring systems on school/academy devices and networks, to prevent children accessing inappropriate material online and to limit pupils' exposure to the 4 key categories of risk (described above). - Staff will be aware of the filtering and monitoring systems in place and will know how to escalate concerns where they are identified.
+Staff will be made aware of their expectations and responsibilities relating to filtering and monitoring systems during their induction.